ibm-cloud-docs/containers/cs_versions_changelog.md

 <td>TPM-enabled kernel</td>
 <td>N/A</td>
 <td>N/A</td>
 <td>Bare metal worker nodes with TPM chips for Trusted Compute use the default Ubuntu kernel until trust is enabled.
 If you [enable trust](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_cluster_feature_enable) on an existing cluster, you need to [reload](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_worker_reload) any existing bare metal worker nodes with TPM chips.
-To check if a bare metal worker node has a TPM chip, review the **Trustable** field after running the `ibmcloud ks machine-types --zone` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_machine_types).</td>
+To check if a bare metal worker node has a TPM chip, review the **Trustable** field after running the `ibmcloud ks flavors --zone` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_machine_types).</td>
 </tr>
 </tbody>
 </table>